truenas/documentation/content/SCALE/GettingStarted/Migrate/MigratePrep.md

 You must migrate your S3 service and data before you migrate TrueNAS versions!

 If you have the S3 service configured, you must first [migrate to the MinIO plugin](https://www.truenas.com/docs/core/13.0/coretutorials/jailspluginsvms/plugins/minioplugin/#migrating-from-s3-service-to-minio-plugin).
-After migrating to TrueNAS 24.04 and then installing the [MinIO Enterprise app](https://www.truenas.com/docs/scale/scaletutorials/apps/enterpriseapps/minio/), you can import S3 data from the CORE plugin to the app.
+After migrating to TrueNAS 24.04 and then installing the [MinIO Enterprise app](https://www.truenas.com/docs/scale/scaletutorials/apps/enterpriseapps/minio/), you can import S3 data from the 13.0 plugin to the app.

 Review your S3 service settings.
 Take note of the credentials (**Access Key** and **Secret Key**), and data storage volume and host path.